 What Is the Blessed Hope for Christians?

-And, in Luke 21:28 also needs to be considered.
-Following the description by Jesus Christ earlier in Luke 21 of the persecution that His followers will have to endure, He tells them in verse 28 that “when these things begin to happen, look up and lift up your heads, because your redemption draws near.”
-In other words, Christ’s followers won’t be redeemed until after they have suffered through a period of severe persecution.
-While there is no indication in this passage that Christians will have to endure the manifestations of God’s wrath (i.e., the passage is silent about this matter), the previously mentioned passages in Matthew 24 and Mark 13 suggest that Christians will have to endure at least some of the traumatic events resulting from the wrath of God during The Tribulation.
+And, in Luke 21:28, following the description by Jesus Christ earlier in the same chapter regarding the persecution that His followers will need to endure, Jesus tells His disciples that “when these things begin to happen, look up and lift up your heads, because your redemption draws near.”
+In other words, the followers of Jesus Christ will not be redeemed until after many of them have suffered through a period of severe persecution that will occur during the Tribulation.
+In any case, there is no indication in Luke 21:28 that Christians will need to endure God’s wrath, which will occur sometime after the first half of the seven-year period of the Tribulation.

 [A]lthough Christians will be delivered from God’s wrath, Scripture is equally clear that believers are not promised freedom from persecution and tribulation, and that they can in fact expect persecution and tribulation to come for the very reason that they are Christians.

 [J]ust as Scripture makes abundantly clear that believers will escape God’s wrath, it makes equally clear that believers are not promised escape from the wrath of the world and of Satan, especially from the persecution of God’s elect during the great tribulation by Antichrist (Rev. 12:12).